 Unlike custom-made products or print on demand, dropshipping doesn’t give you a lot of control over the product itself.
 Usually, the product dropshipped is designed and branded by the supplier.

-Some Alibaba dropshipping suppliers can accommodate your business’s product changes, but even then, the supplier has the most control over the product itself.
-Any changes or additions to the product itself usually require a minimum order quantity to make it viable and affordable for the manufacturer.
+Some suppliers can accommodate your business’ product changes, but even then, the supplier has the most control over the product itself.
+Any changes or additions to the product usually require a minimum order quantity to make it viable and affordable for the manufacturer.

 How much do I need to invest to start dropshipping?

-You’ll need to find an ecommerce platform in order to create and host your online store.
+You’ll need to find an ecommerce platform or website builder to create and host your online store.
 We obviously recommend starting a Shopify store.
-You’ll be able to effortlessly sync with the Oberlo marketplace to source products, and you’ll get access to our full selection of themes and free branding tools so you can get your business up and running quickly.
+You’ll be able to effortlessly sync with the DSers marketplace to source dropshippingproducts, and you’ll get access to our full selection of themes and free branding tools so you can get your business up and running quickly.